 - La Gula, Mercantic, San Cugat del Vallés

 Whilst the food is wonderful in Costa Barcelona, we did much more than just eat to read about how I fell for fast cars at the Circuit de Catalunya and wandered round romanesque cloisters in Sant Cugat del Vallés.
+Spain brims over with cultural things to do check out my guide to Family Friendly Cultural Spain.

 I visited Costa Barcelona as part of a press trip funded by the Barcelona Province Tourist Board, all opinions are my own.